gabrielmccallin/shiva/README.md

 });
 ```

-### Extend classes to give them the same abilities.
+### Extend classes to give them the same abilities
 ```
 import { Container } from "shiva";